PlayWorld: Learning Robot World Models from Autonomous Play: Abstract

 \section{Abstract}

 { Action-conditioned video models offer a promising path to building general-purpose robot simulators that can improve directly from data.
-Yet, despite training on large-scale robot datasets, current state-of-the-art video models still struggle to predict physically consistent robot-object interactions that are crucial in robotic manipulation.
-To close this gap, we present \emph{\algname}, a simple, scalable, and fully autonomous pipeline for training high-fidelity video world simulators from interaction experience.
-In contrast to prior approaches that rely on success-biased human demonstrations, \algname is the first system capable of learning entirely from \emph{unsupervised robot self-play}, enabling naturally scalable data collection while capturing complex, long-tailed physical interactions essential for modeling realistic object dynamics.
+Yet, a critical question remains: \emph{what data is needed to train them effectively?} While existing models typically train on human-collected demonstrations or task-specific policy rollouts, we hypothesize that this leads to hallucinations caused by systematic biases and poor coverage of interaction dynamics.
+In contrast, we present \emph{\algname}: a new data paradigm for training robot world models through \emph{autonomous play}.
+We demonstrate a pipeline for scalable (including overnight) unsupservised data collection, enabling broad coverage of complex, long-tailed physical interactions essential for modeling realistic object dynamics.
 Experiments across diverse manipulation tasks show that \algname generates high-quality, physically consistent predictions for contact-rich interactions that are not captured by world models trained on human-collected data.
 We further demonstrate the versatility of \algname in enabling fine-grained failure prediction and policy evaluation, with up to 40\% improvements over human-collected data.
-Finally, we demonstrate how \algname enables reinforcement learning in the world model, improving policy performance by 65\% in success rates when deployed in the real world. }
+Finally, we demonstrate how \algname enables reinforcement learning in the world model, improving policy performance by 65\% in success rates when deployed in the real world.
+To our knowledge, \algname represents the first work to demonstrate autonomous play as an effective training paradigm for video world models. }

 \keywords{ Video World Models, Autonomous Data Collection }

 \website{ https://robot-playworld.github.io/ } { robot-playworld.github.io }